 Xiu Xiu Women as Lovers

 00:00-00:45 of “No Friend Oh!”
 I’m not going to lie.
 Xiu Xiu scares the living crap out of me.
 I can’t quite pin down exactly what it is about it, whether it’s the haunting glitchy music that sounds like Black Dice filtered through Bruce Springsteen or the fact that singer Jamie Stewart consistently sounds like he’s about to break into tears.
 Either way, I’m frightened. -Thorin Klosowski

 Get the Music Newsletter

-Keep your thumb on the local music scene with music features, additional online music listings and show picks.
-We'll also send special ticket offers and music deals.
+Keep your thumb on the local music scene each week with music news, trends, artist interviews and concert listings.
+We'll also send you special ticket offers and music deals.